 WHAT WE DO

-Explore this site to learn more about ongoing research into these critical landscape issues – particularly, research via initiative “Collaborating to Operationalise Landscape Approaches for Nature, Development and Sustainability (COLANDS).”
-This initiative is working with CIFOR, the Global Landscapes Forum (GLF) and other partners to conduct innovative research related to landscapes, including forestry and other productive processes; as well as the essential work of engaging multiple stakeholders.
+Explore this website to learn more about COLANDS and its continuing, innovative research into critical landscape issues, including forestry and other productive processes; as well as the essential work of engaging multiple stakeholders.

 COLANDS in the news

 These are all words commonly used to describe a tree, a tree so special in West Africa that it is at the centre of most important life rituals.
 When a woman gives birth, she lathers her baby in a butter made from the shea tree to protect delicate skin from the hot sun.